NCCGA Frequently Asked Questions

 How many students does a team send to a NCCGA tournament?

 The NCCGA operates regional tournaments on a “Play 8 Count Five” format.
 Therefore club teams can send a minimum of 5, maximum of 8 players to represent the club at a regional tournament.
-Top top 5 scores each day compose the team score.
+The top 5 scores each day compose the team score.

 Who goes to tournaments?